dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #2 Unmanaged Chaining.md

 createinfo.AddNext...
 ```

--in many cases, we only want to create a default structure for population by the API.
+In many cases, we only want to create a default structure for population by the API.
 To do so, we use the
 static `BaseInStructure` method like so:

 ```csharp